singhkpratham/geocompr/05-geometry-operations.md

 Section \@ref(geo-vec) covers transforming vector geometries with 'unary' and 'binary' operations.
 <!-- TODO: add something on n-ary ops (RL) -->
 Unary operations work on a single geometry in isolation.
-This includes simplification (of lines and polygons), the creation of buffers and centroids, and shifting/scaling/rotating single geometries using 'affine transformations' (sections \@ref(simplification) to \@ref(affine-transformations)).
+This includes simplification (of lines and polygons), the creation of buffers and centroids, and shifting/scaling/rotating single geometries using 'affine transformations' (Sections \@ref(simplification) to \@ref(affine-transformations)).
 Binary transformations modify one geometry based on the shape of another.
-This includes clipping and geometry unions, covered in sections \@ref(clipping) and \@ref(geometry-unions) respectively.
+This includes clipping and geometry unions, covered in Sections \@ref(clipping) and \@ref(geometry-unions), respectively.
 Type transformations (from a polygon to a line, for example) are demonstrated in Section \@ref(type-trans).

 Section \@ref(geo-ras) covers geometric transformations on raster objects.
 This involves changing the size and number of the underlying pixels, and assigning them new values.
-It teaches how to change the resolution (also called raster aggregation and dis-aggregation), the extent and the origin of a raster.
+It teaches how to change the resolution (also called raster aggregation and disaggregation), the extent and the origin of a raster.
 These operations are especially useful if one would like to align raster datasets from diverse sources.
 Aligned raster objects share a one-to-one correspondence between pixels, allowing them to be processed using map algebra operations, described in Section \@ref(map-algebra).
-The final section (\@ref(raster-vector)) connects vector and raster objects.
+The final Section \@ref(raster-vector) connects vector and raster objects.
 It shows how raster values can be 'masked' and 'extracted' by vector geometries.
 Importantly it shows how to 'polygonize' rasters and 'rasterize' vector datasets, making the two data models more interchangeable.

 ## Geometric operations on vector data {#geo-vec}

 This section is about operations that in some way change the geometry of vector (`sf`) objects.
-It is more advanced than the spatial data operations presented in the previous chapter (in Section \@ref(spatial-vec)) because here we drill down into the geometry: the functions discussed in this section work on objects of class `sfc` in addition to objects of class `sf`.
+It is more advanced than the spatial data operations presented in the previous chapter (in Section \@ref(spatial-vec)), because here we drill down into the geometry: the functions discussed in this section work on objects of class `sfc` in addition to objects of class `sf`.

 ### Simplification